newwayland/blog/content/post/framework-of-a-basic-bank/index.md

     classDef liability fill:#FFE0B2,stroke:#FB8C00,stroke-width:2px;
 ```

-The deposit remains within the banking system, but its ownership changes.
+The deposit remains within the bank, but its ownership changes.
+Importantly that is all a bank liability can ever do - change ownership.

 ---